linda-seiter/CMSC115_2258/unit2_lab/README.md

    digits after the decimal point, producing the expected output displayed in the sample runs.
 2. Run `Rounding` to confirm the output.
-3. Run `RoundingTest` to confirm your solution passes the Junit tests.
+3. Run `RoundingTest` to confirm your solution passes the JUnit tests.

 <table>
 <tr>